yldio/yld.io/README.md

 #### Medium

-Zapier is subscribed to the yld engineering medium account via an RSS feeds, it checks every 5mins for new content.
+Zapier is subscribed to the yld engineering medium account via an RSS feeds, it checks every hour for new content.
 Upon new content zapier makes a post request to Netlify to trigger a fresh build.

-The account is registered under apis@yld.io, for access speak with Carlos Vilhena.
+The account is registered under `apis@yld.io`, for access speak with Carlos Vilhena.

 #### Lever